Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Data description

-Building on the spatial segmentation and detailed subregion profiles outlined above, the next step involves quantifying dynamic safety conditions using the proposed 2D-TTC framework (Algorithm \ref{alg:collision}).
-For each block, extreme near-miss events were identified by forward simulating vehicle trajectories under the geometric and traffic conditions described in Table~\ref{tab:4}.
-Both V–V and V–I interactions were modeled to reflect the heterogeneous near-miss environments of intersections and segments.
-Trajectories were projected over a 3s horizon, and spatial overlaps with surrounding traffic or roadway boundaries were detected as potential near-miss events.
+Because multiple vehicles are present in a single 11s scenario, multiple interaction windows occur simultaneously.
+We therefore distinguish between (i) candidate near-miss detected across vehicles and frames within a scenario and (ii) the single extreme block retained for EVT per interaction window.
+Defining blocks by interaction windows also avoids repeatedly selecting adjacent frame-wise minima from the same persistent interaction, which would overweight long-lasting conflicts and amplify temporal dependence.
+For each retained block, extreme near-miss events are identified by forward-simulating vehicle trajectories under the geometric and traffic conditions summarized in Table~\ref{tab:4}.
+Trajectories are projected over a 3s horizon, and spatial overlaps with surrounding traffic or roadway boundaries are evaluated as potential near-miss events.
+To focus the BM sample on genuinely unsafe edge-encroachment behavior, we retain V–I encounters only when the interaction window contains short 2D-TTC values with moderate-to-high approach speeds, filtering out routine low-speed turning proximity that can appear as boundary approach under constant-input projection.
 Representative outcomes from this process are shown in Fig.~\ref{fig:6}, illustrating the spatial dynamics of predicted V–V and V–I near-misses within the Miami study corridor.
 These event visualizations provide the empirical basis for block-level 2D-TTC extraction across the 10 intersections (I1–I10), enabling localized evaluation of crash-prone conditions.
+Finally, all microscopic covariates (e.g., relative speed, relative acceleration/deceleration, jerk, heading/steering differences) are extracted from the same interaction window and aligned to the extreme event, either evaluated at the frame where the extreme 2D-TTC occurs.